-Royal Mail have recently used neuroscience to measure mail’s effectiveness vs digital channels, and we think the results are fascinating.
+Royal Mail used neuroscience to measure mail’s effectiveness vs digital channels, and we think the results are fascinating.

 As a mailing house ourselves, we’re naturally strong advocates of mail marketing but this research further proves how effective this offline marketing channel really is.